 Norton Motorcycles is scheduled to launch its first bike in India in early 2018 while the Dominator will join the line-up at a later stage.
 Both bikes will be sold via Kinetic's Motoroyale dealerships across the country.

 Norton India offers a total of 2 bikes.
 The list of Norton bike models in the country comprises 2 sports bikes.
 Some of the popular Norton bikes in India include Norton Dominator, Norton Commando 961 Sport MK II.
-As of May 2020, Norton has a total of 1 dealerships spread across 1 cities in India.Check Norton price in India and also know Norton on road price, read Norton bike reviews, watch videos, compare Norton bikes online with bikes from other manufacturers and get news alerts from CarandBike.com
+As of July 2020, Norton has a total of 1 dealerships spread across 1 cities in India.Check Norton price in India and also know Norton on road price, read Norton bike reviews, watch videos, compare Norton bikes online with bikes from other manufacturers and get news alerts from carandbike.com

 2020 Norton Bike Price List in India

 |Norton Dominator||₹ 23,70,000|